-Building on 15 years of experience delivering the National Sentinel Stroke Audit (NSSA) and the Stroke Improvement National Audit Programme (SINAP), SSNAP is pioneering a new model of healthcare quality improvement through near real-time data collection, analysis and reporting on the quality and outcomes of stroke care.
+Building on 15 years of experience delivering the National Sentinel Stroke Audit (NSSA) and the Stroke Improvement National Audit Programme (SINAP), SSNAP has pioneered a new model of healthcare quality improvement through near real-time data collection, analysis and reporting on the quality and outcomes of stroke care.

 SSNAP is a prospective, longitudinal audit that measures the quality of care that stroke patients receive throughout the whole care pathway up to 6 months post admission in England, Wales and Northern Ireland.
 With near 100% case ascertainment for stroke, SSNAP offers clinicians, policymakers and the public a reliable and comprehensive source of data to inform quality improvement.

-SSNAP provides regular, routine, reliable data:
+SSNAP provides regular, routine, reliable data to:

 As the single source of data for stroke SSNAP: